 PU Foam is commonly used due to its durable, closed-cell structure.
 This type of foam is biodegradable in both direct and indirect sunlight.
 Products made with PU Foam include insulation materials, such as insulated containers and insulation foam.

-Preparing Foam Fabrication Plant Materials Prepared For Recycling
+Preparing Foam Fabrication Plant Materials for Recycling

 Properly preparing and consolidating foam for recycling shipment is critical.
 Not only does this ensure the foam materials are recycled correctly, but importantly it reduces the cost of shipping the materials.